India7Bravo/acrontumTests/README.md

 * Open the folder in your preferred IDE
 * Run: "npx cypress open" in the built in terminal to open cypress

-Once Cypress is open, run the Acrontum test suite :)
+Once Cypress is open, run the Acrontum test suite.

-I hope you've enjoyed this :)
+I hope you enjoy the test :)